What employees really, really want from you

 Collaboration tools alone can’t create a more connected workplace culture.
 But there’s increasing research that shows that collaboration tools can have a major impact on productivity and engagement.

-‘Moving beyond thinking of personal productivity and technology tools in isolation is critical for organisations to achieve positive results.
+“Moving beyond thinking of personal productivity and technology tools in isolation is critical for organizations to achieve positive results.
 A combination of culture, leadership and incentives needs to come together for effective collaboration and productivity to reign.
-To do this, HR organisations must work with IT to bring their expertise in team management, goal-setting and employee development to help make using the new wave of connectivity tools productive, simple and engaging.’
+To do this, HR organizations must work with IT to bring their expertise in team management, goal-setting and employee development to help make using the new wave of connectivity tools productive, simple and engaging.”

 Conclusion

-The more we listen to knowledge workers talk about their work experiences and expectations, the clearer we can be about the kinds of changes that leaders and managers need to prioritise.
-The three themes identified in this research – the need for better transparency, relationships and collaboration tools – are important guides to organisational change.
+The more we listen to knowledge workers talk about their work experiences and expectations, the clearer we can be about the kinds of changes leaders and managers need to prioritize.
+The three themes identified in this research—the need for better transparency, relationships and collaboration tools—are important guides to organizational change.

 The good news